Ken-Warner/macro-tracker/README.md

 **Is a Database Update Required:** `NO`

-- Add the recipe's description to the recipe dialog.
 - Ingredients/Recipes export import so I can reseed my account between releases while I'm the only user.
 - Remove `allowJS` option on `macro-tracker-api/tsconfig.json` once fully converted.
 - Solution recipes